-Gareth was originally named Max at Brother Wolf shelter but we decided to call him Gareth.
+Garth was originally named Max at Brother Wolf shelter but we decided to call him Garth.
 That’s the name of the drunk and boisterous Scottish bloke in Four Weddings and a Funeral of whom we have always been fans.

-The trip home was pure bliss and when Gareth arrived back in Charleston he explored our home with lots of trepidation.
-While we toured him around we also let him be.
-Through the day and following week we would find him curled up in three different fireplaces (long since empty and clean!) and in his favorite spot, perched on top of the couch, legs akimbo, head cocked.
+The trip home was pure bliss and when Garth arrived back in Charleston he explored our home with lots of trepidation.
+While we toured him around, we also let him be.
+Through the day and the following week we would find him curled up in three different fireplaces (long since empty and clean!) and in his favorite spot, perched on top of the couch, legs akimbo, head cocked.

 As the weeks progressed we admit that there were some difficulties.
-He snapped twice at Paul, peed in the house once and attacked a poor old Golden Retriever.
+He snapped at Paul twice, peed in the house once and attacked a poor Golden Retriever.
 Also, Fergus was not bonding one bit and seemed pretty irritated with him.
 We hired a dog trainer to get an outside opinion of the situation.
 This was the best thing we did.
-She met us out at Hampton Park and watched the dogs, gave advice about Gareth's demeanor and assured us that all dogs are pack animals and they will bond.
+She met us out at Hampton Park and watched the dogs, gave advise about Garth’s demeanor and assured us that all dogs are pack animals and they would bond.

-Since then they wake us up every morning by tip tapping into the bedroom and stretching their paws up on the bed.
+Since then they wake us up in the morning by tip tapping into the bedroom and stretching their paws up on the bed.
 Once we pick them up they shower us with kisses and snuggle together.
 When we take them to the park they are “the dark duo” chasing dogs and balls together.
-And when it’s playtime Fergus nips at Gareth and they start hardy tug of wars with their favorite Harry Barker rope toy.
+And when it’s playtime Fergus nips at Garth and they start hardy tug of wars with their favorite Harry Baker rope toy.

 Lennox has been doing just great!
-We're getting his thyroid to function at normal levels with meds and this has given Lennox a greater ability to play with all his toys, go for walks, rides, and do the “crazies (this is when he grabs a toy and runs in circles around the furniture and in and out of rooms at top speed squeaking his toys).
-He looks at his reflection in glass doors and he thinks it's another dog and begins talking at the reflection.
+We're getting his thyroid to function at normal levels with meds and this has given Lennox a greater ability to play with all his toys, go for walks, rides and to do the “crazies” (this is when he grabs a toy and runs in circles around the furniture and in and out of rooms at top speed squeaking his toys).
+He looks at his reflection in glass doors and thinks it's another dog and begins talking at the reflection.

-He gets along great with all visitors he meets - dogs and people.
+He gets along great with all the visitors he meets - dogs and people.
 Everyone loves him and they think he is so well behaved.
-When he's left alone he has the run of the house.
+When he is left alone he has the run of the house.
 He sleeps on our bed and has an additional 3 beds of his own.

 Lennox is the gentlest Scottie.
 He never has any signs of aggression.
 He gets to eat a couple of french fries one at a time in the car if I pick up fast food and he is with me.
 We are so pleased with our Lenny and I think he is pleased with us - he is such a good boy.
 Thanks again to STRSE.